da5nsy/ReproducibleResearch/episodes/step4Doco.md

 ## Passwords

 You may want to create a team password manager, or even just a personal one, to track accounts and passwords.
+This should prevent losing account logins where data or analysis may have occured.

 :::::::::::::::::::::::::::::: challenge